 In summary, it can be said that the Harpa model is the theoretical basis in this study.
-This model has been selected due to its comprehensiveness and, of course, the use of the index of innovation, creativity, education and attention to the leading role of competitiveness.
+This has been selected due to model its comprehensiveness and, of course, the use of the index of innovation, creativity, education and attention to the leading role of competitiveness.
 Regional competitiveness recognizes the specialized role of regions.
 Competitive regions have higher productivity than other regions.
-Development of knowledge infrastructures, entrepreneurial capacities, concentration of specialized labor force, development of conversion and processing industries, completion of value chain and cluster relations are the characteristics of these regions (Sharifzadegan, Tusi, 2015: 17).
-As shown in Figure 1, explaining and recognizing the drivers of entrepreneurship and competitiveness functions in rural areas requires attention to the aspects of manpower, market, infrastructure networks, knowledge technology infrastructure, and and environmental and natural capacities.
+Development of knowledge infrastructures. entrepreneurial capacities, concentration of specialized labor force, development of conversion and processing industries, completion of value chain and cluster relations are the characteristics of these regions (Sharifzadegan, Tusi, 2015: 17).
+As shown in Figure 1, explaining and recognizing entrepreneurship the drivers of and competitiveness functions in rural areas requires attention to the aspects of manpower, market, infrastructure networks, knowledge technology infrastructure, and and environmental and natural capacities.
 Rural entrepreneurship can be considered as one of the drivers of enhancing competitiveness in rural areas and will play a significant role for rural areas in the level of regional development.

-(Source: Harpa, 2017: 967).
+F1.
+Model of entrepreneurial innovation competitiveness in rural environment (Source: Harpa, 2017: 967).